open-telemetry/opentelemetry-ruby/exporter/jaeger/README.md

 # opentelemetry-exporter-jaeger

-The `opentelemetry-exporter-jaeger` gem provides a Jaeger exporter for OpenTelemetry for Ruby.
+The `opentelemetry-exporter-jaeger` gem provides Jaeger exporters for OpenTelemetry for Ruby.
 Using `opentelemetry-exporter-jaeger`, an application can configure OpenTelemetry to export collected tracing data to [Jaeger][jaeger-home].
+Two exporters are included: the `AgentExporter` exports in Thrift Compact format over UDP to the Jaeger agent; and the `CollectorExporter` exports in Thrift Binary format over HTTP to the Jaeger collector.

 ## What is OpenTelemetry?